Shijia-Huang/NLP_Analysis_of_Automotive_Customer_Reviews/README.md

 Packages used: nltk, pandas, numpy, re, and [stanza](https://stanfordnlp.github.io/stanza/)  - We use the package with [4 named entity types](https://stanfordnlp.github.io/stanza/available_models.html), and supported types include PER (Person), LOC (Location), ORG (Organization) and MISC (Miscellaneous).

-The results were derived from [Vanderbilt Accre Virtual Machine](https://www.vanderbilt.edu/accre/documentation/python/#installing-additional-packages-with-virtual-environments).
+The results were generated with the help of [Vanderbilt ACCRE Cluster Virtual Machine](https://www.vanderbilt.edu/accre/documentation/python/#installing-additional-packages-with-virtual-environments).

 ## Conclusion
 Now we could use the resulted dataset to exam how many times a specific car model is mentioned.
 We will also determine how frequently two models are mentioned together.
 The lift between two brands/models may indicate their similarity or association as perceived by consumers.